DrRebeccaHarris/drrebeccaharris.github.io/_pages/_pages/teaching-and-talks.md

 I regularly present research at national and international conferences and have delivered invited talks, workshops, and panel discussions on violence, safeguarding, public health, and research methods.

 Recent presentations include:
-- British Psychological Society (BPS) Division of Forensic Psychology Annual Conference, 2026 (forthcoming).
+- British Psychological Society (BPS) Division of Forensic Psychology Annual Conference, 2026.
 - International Population Conference (IUSSP), 2025.
 - European Conference on Domestic Violence, 2025, 2023.
 - International Society for the Prevention of Child Abuse and Neglect (ISPCAN), 2024.